phetsims/geometric-optics/doc/model.md

 A lens has two focal points (F) and two 2F points, while a mirror only has one surface, and therefore only one F point and one 2F point.
 This difference is correctly reflected in the view for this simulation.
-But as a simplifying generalize, the model has two F points and two 2F points for both types of optics (lens and mirror).
+But as an implementation simplification, the model has two F points and two 2F points for both types of optics (lens and mirror).
 More specifically for this simulation:
 * For a lens, F and 2F points appear on both sides of the lens.
 * For a concave mirror, F and 2F appear to the _left_ of the mirror.